-Kelli Carmean is EKU Foundation Professor 2017-19 and Associate Professor of Anthropology in the Department of Anthropology, Sociology and Social Work, having joined the EKU faculty in 1993 and served as coordinator of the anthropology program from 2003 to 2010, and as department chair from 2009 to 2015.
-She currently serves as faculty liaison for the University’s education abroad program and is active in the Kentucky Institute for International Study, teaching and directing programs in Denmark, Peru and Barcelona.
+Kelli Carmean is EKU Foundation Professor 2017-19 and Professor of Anthropology in the Department of Anthropology, Sociology and Social Work.
+She joined the EKU faculty in 1993, served as Anthropology Coordinator from 2003 to 2010, and as department chair from 2009 to 2015.
+She currently serves as faculty liaison for the University’s Education Abroad program and is active in the Kentucky Institute for International Studies, teaching and directing programs in Peru and Barcelona.

-Carmean earned a bachelor’s degree in anthropology from the University of Victoria, British Columbia, Canada, and her Ph.D. degree in anthropology from the University of Pittsburgh, where she wrote a dissertation on household architecture in the residential area of Sayil, a major Maya site in the Yucatan Peninsula.
-She was also a President’s Postdoctoral Fellow at the University of California, Berkeley.
+Carmean earned a bachelor’s degree in anthropology from the University of Victoria, British Columbia, Canada, and her Ph.D. degree in anthropology from the University of Pittsburgh.
+Her dissertation investigated differing residential architectural labor expenditures as an expression of social structure at Sayil, a major Maya site in the Yucatan Peninsula.
+Before coming to EKU, she was a President’s Postdoctoral Fellow at the University of California, Berkeley.
 In 2002, Dr. Carmean published a scholarly monograph entitled, Spider Woman Walks This Land: Traditional Cultural Properties and the Navajo Nation, which was recognized by The American Indian Quarterly as a “noteworthy success… not just as an anthropology or archaeology textbook but also as a study of Navajo cultural geography, history, and religion.”
-Dr. Carmean’s scholarship led to her being selected to present the EKU College of Arts and Sciences Roark Distinguished Lecture in 2010; and she was a National Endowment for the Humanities Summer Institute participant in 2011, researching Mayan culture in Mexico, Guatemala and Belize.
+Dr. Carmean’s scholarship led to her selection to present the EKU College of Arts and Sciences Roark Distinguished Lecture in 2010; and she was a National Endowment for the Humanities Summer Institute participant in 2011 Revisioning the Maya World: New Directions in Scholarship and Teaching.

 “House of the Waterlily is an excellent introduction into the world of the Classic Period Maya in large part because Carmean is a fine storyteller who weaves her narrative as beautifully as a ‘fine-spun’ huipil.
 This book would be an excellent addition to the course reading list for undergraduate students who are studying the ancient Maya.” ~ Scott Simmons, UNC Wilmington.